Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 		- One perk is gained every 3 levels
 		- No perks are gained after being humbled (traveling to the Mojave Wasteland) until the player reaches their pre-humbled level.
 		- Less skill points are gained per level.
+    - Less SPECIAL points to allocate when creating a character
+    - Less Traits can be selected when creating a character
 		- Harsher loot scarcity settings.
 		- Hardcore need accumulation rate is doubled.
 		- Overencumbrance has a much more dramatic impact on movement speed.